Branching rules

 Step 1

-Click the gear icon, navigate to your company, workspace, or personal settings in the left sidebar, then select Rules and macros or Rules, depending on your view.
+Click the gear icon, then select company, workspace, or personal settings in the left sidebar, depending on where you want to create the rule.
+Select Rules and macros or Rules, depending on your view.

 Step 2